garystafford/spring-music-docker/README.md

 ### Testing the Application

 Below are partial results of the curl test, hitting the NGINX endpoint.
 Note the different IP addresses in the `Upstream-Address` field between requests.
-This test proves NGINX's round-robin load-balancing is working across the three Tomcat application instances: `music_app_1`, `music_app_2`, and `music_app_3`.
+This test proves NGINX's round-robin load-balancing is working across the three Tomcat application instances, `music_app_1`, `music_app_2`, and `music_app_3`.

 Also, note the sharp decrease in the `Request-Time` between the first three requests and subsequent three requests.
 The `Upstream-Response-Time` to the Tomcat instances doesn't change, yet the total `Request-Time` is much shorter, due to caching of the application's static assets by NGINX.